jjjjguevara/cs50/CS50 Final Project/app/dita/topics/cs50/development-timeline.md

 ```

 ## TODO
-- [ ] Add LaTeX support
+- [x] Add LaTeX support
+- [ ] Develop image-loading features per specification
+- [ ] Develop interactive content functionality
+- [ ] Develop XML metadata usage structure to toggle UI elements
 - [ ] Develop logic to store pages in the Output folder and replace them only if a change to the dita topics or dita map is detected
-- [ ] Develop XML metadata usage structure to toggle UI elements
 - [ ] Develop Bibliography component with topic parser and JSON support
-- [ ] Develop image-loading features per specification
-- [ ] Develop interactive content functionality
 - [ ] Develop PDF conversion logic with Pandoc